EvictionLab/eviction-lab-website/content/updates/research/who-is-evicted/index.md

 Poor households are at greatest risk of eviction.
 As household income increases, the risk of being threatened with eviction falls.
 However, as we show in Figure 3, this pattern is shaped by the disparities in eviction risk that we document above (by race/ethnicity and by the presence of children).
 Within every income category, Black renters—particularly those living with kids—are at greater risk of eviction than their white peers.

 <div class="figheader">Figure 3.
-Eviction Rates for Adult Renters by Race/Ethnicity and Household Income</div>
+Eviction rates for adult renters by race/ethnicity and household income</div>

 <div class="tab-content tab-content--children-lines" id="ch-li-tabContent">
   <div class="tab-pane fade show active" id="ch-li-with" role="tabpanel" aria-labelledby="ch-li-with-tab">